pschreiner/Stealth/README.md

 # Stealth
-A program for codon optimization in the Zika virus vector, Aedes aegypti
+Perl script for codon optimization in the Zika virus vector, \iAedes aegypti\i.